TomShacham/http4js/docs/Handlers-and-filters/index.md

 get("/", async (req: Request) => ResOf(200, "OK")); //handler
 ```

-If we want to write a function that sees every incoming `Request` then we write a filter.
+If we want to write a function that sees every incoming `Req` then we write a filter.
 A filter is simply a function from `(HttpHandler) => HttpHandler` and an
 `HttpHandler` is simply our function `(Request) => Promise<Response>`.